sefacicekli/tcpserver/README.md

 # tcpserver
-An example basic tcp server on Windows
+An example of a basic TCP server on Windows

 ### Connecting to server with PuTTY